BIM October 09, 2025

 16. Navigate to the issue tracker on the top menu, select “Custom Filter,” and choose “by test” to display the issues generated from the clash report.

 17. Add annotations, make changes, and comment on the issues relating to the clash test, if necessary.
-You can also view these issues in 2D.
+These issues are also available for viewing in 2D.

 Of course, this particular example only works for Revizto, and the actual sequence of steps is different for other clash detection software.
-However, the example should serve as a great showcase of what a good BIM solution with clash detection capabilities can offer today.
+However, the example should serve as a great showcase of what a good BIM solution with clash detection capabilities offers today.

 Conclusion

 BIM clash detection is a feature that greatly improves modern construction project processes, especially when it comes to collaboration between different stakeholders.
-Clash detection is a much needed breath of fresh air for an industry that already has a lot on its plate in general.
+Clash detection is a necessary advancement in construction planning for an industry that already has a lot on its plate in general.

-The industry can also take advantage of numerous technological advancements in the near future (artificial intelligence, machine learning, etc.).
-This should make clash detection in general much more accurate while also opening up the possibility for more common virtual reality/augmented reality integration, autonomous clash resolution, AI-powered clash detection, and so on.
+The industry is also taking advantage of numerous technological advancements in the near future (such as artificial intelligence, machine learning, etc.).
+This should make clash detection in general much more accurate while also opening up the possibility for the more frequent integration of virtual reality/augmented reality, autonomous clash resolution, AI-powered clash detection, and so on.

 Of course, these advancements will be counterbalanced by the rise of modular construction and the requirement for real-time collaboration within BIM environments, but there are still many different future changes and improvements to be excited about in the clash detection industry.